philipturner/home-built-stm/README.md

 </details>

 I dissected all of these lines manually.
 It was tedious, but that's the point.
 It ingrains the basics into your brain, and you become familiar with some essential concepts of G-code.
-The results are available on a GitHub Gist:
+The results are available on a GitHub gist:

 https://gist.github.com/philipturner/90f2060d3bd2e0dca20891e8c03300bd